abhishekchak52/qiskit-metal/README.md

 `pip install quantum-metal`
 Project page: https://pypi.org/project/quantum-metal/

 If you prefer installing from source, clone and install locally (steps below).
-Continuous integration runs on **Python 3.11 and 3.12** across Linux (Ubuntu 24.04), macOS 15, and Windows, plus separate jobs for lint and docs.
+Continuous integration runs on **Python 3.10, 3.11 and 3.12** across Linux (Ubuntu 24.04), macOS 15, and Windows, plus separate jobs for lint and docs.
 Sticking to those versions mirrors the CI-tested setup; on Ubuntu you may need extra system libs for Gmsh (see CI script).

 > **Key notes to keep in mind:**
 >
-> * Python **3.11/3.12** mirror the CI matrix; earlier 3.10 also works but isn’t CI-covered.
+> * Python **3.10/3.11/3.12** mirror the CI matrix.
 > * macOS ARM users should avoid Python 3.12+ to prevent C/C++ toolchain errors.
 > * `uv` is the **preferred and fastest** method and avoids most scientific‑stack headaches.